z4kn4fein/kotlin-semver/README.md

 ```

 ### Range
-Having an order provides the ability to determine whether a `Version` is in the range between two given versions.
+Having an order provides the ability to determine whether a `Version` is in the range between two other versions.
 ```kotlin
 val range = "1.0.0".toVersion().."1.1.0".toVersion()